1. Include an incentive

-allows you to easily add images, videos, cool animations, interactive scratch cards, animated slot machines, … That’s right, surveys don’t have to be boring!
+with just a few clicks.
+You can easily add videos, cool animations, interactive scratch cards, animated slot machines, …

-, so that it automatically adapts to the screen.
+to customize your survey for multiple platforms, so that it automatically adapts to the respondent’s screen.

-4. Create a career satisfaction survey with skip logic
+4. Career satisfaction surveys work best with skip logic

 5. Make sure the survey covers all facets of career satisfaction

-In order to accurately measure career satisfaction, a survey should cover all of the following topics:
+You will not be able to effectively measure career satisfaction unless your survey covers all of the following topics:

 - Does the product or service live up to your target audience’s expectations?